cm45t3r/rawping/README.md

 ```

 - `host`: ip address or qualified network name.
-- `count`: number of simultaneous requests.
+- `count`: number of echo requests to send.
-- `timeout`: delay in seconds when no answer.
+- `timeout`: delay in seconds when there is no answer.
 - `packet size`: payload size in bytes.